romanvbabenko/ansible-role-dockerbox/README.md

 # Ansible Role: Dockerbox

-Bootstraping role for a new virtual machine box.
+Bootstrapping role for a new virtual machine box.
 What it does ?
 * install Docker CE
 * install docker-compose
-* configure passwordless deployer user
+* configure passwordless sudoer user
-* apply secure SSH config(disable root && with password login, copy ssh key to server)
+* apply secure SSH config(disable root and regular user login with password, copy ssh key to server)
 * enable UFW(Uncomplicated FireWall) and setup basic policies and allow ssh, http, and https

 ## Requirements